AlexandreGarito/AlexandreGarito/README.md

-###     SQL database set-up and querying :
+###     SQL database set-up and querying Glassdoor dataset (work-in-progress) :

-In order to train my ability to set-up and interact with an SQL database, I found a dataset on kaggle containing a 2019 web-scrap of glassdoor job listings for data related jobs : https://www.kaggle.com/datasets/andresionek/data-jobs-listings-glassdoor
+In order to improve my ability to set up and interact with an SQL database, I found a dataset on Kaggle containing a 2019 web-scraped collection of Glassdoor job listings for data-related positions: https://www.kaggle.com/datasets/andresionek/data-jobs-listings-glassdoor

-The dataset contains 15 csv files totaling 160,000 records for 1,47 GB of data, the main csv file has 160 columns for around 900 MB.
-This dataset suffers from inconsistent, missing, invalid or duplicate data, as you would expect from a webscrap.
+The dataset contains 15 CSV files, totaling 160,000 records and approximately 1.47 GB of data.
+The main CSV file consists of 160 columns and is around 900 MB in size.
+As expected from a web-scraped dataset, it suffers from inconsistencies, missing or invalid entries, and duplicate data.

-My objective is to take this rather untidy dataset, clean it, validate it, create a database in GCP Cloud SQL, build an appropriate database schema (columns, data types, contraints, indexes, etc.) to properly receive the imported data and ensure data integrity for the dataset as it is provided.
-Finally, I use BigQuery to extract insights that are represented in GCP Data Studio.
+My objective is to take this rather untidy dataset, clean it, validate it, and create a PostgreSQL database in GCP Cloud SQL with an appropriate database schema to properly receive the imported data and ensure data integrity within the database.
+Finally, I'll use BigQuery to extract insights, which will then be visualized in GCP Data Studio.

 <div align="center">